Skip to content

 # macOS (Homebrew)

-If LLVM is installed but not detected, set the path explicitly:
+If Homebrew LLVM is installed but llvm-link is not detected, put it on PATH:

 Terminal window